petrelharp/r-markdown-tutorial/Readme.md

 4. One report, many documents: a working example

     * one subdirectory per dataset
-    * json configuration + simulated ata
+    * json configuration + simulated data
     * external variables with knitr
     * using `Rscript` instead